glatigny/guipro/README.md

 * HulK also allow to resize windows using the right button of the mouse (when the left button allow to move).
 * It also provide features to minimize the windows into the systray ; using a shortcut or by clicking with the right mouse button on the "min" window icon.
 * If you do not like the systray to really hide a window, HulK can minimize a window in his systray menu ; so you can launch a program and completly hide it from you desktop.

+## Volume Changer - _VulCan_

+It is possible that you do not have a keyboard with multimedia keys, so you can't change easily the volume.
+You still can access to the "sound parameters" in the systray but you could also want to have a faster way.

+* Change the volume (up/down) or mute/unmute it
+* Configure the step value for the volume modification
+* Use hotkeys or the mouse (button or mouse wheel) with modifiers
+* Display the volume status in a tray balloon

+In VulCan you can use the mouse wheel in the configuration ; it is quite useful with the right modifier (like Ctrl+Win).

 # Installation